circleci/circleci-docs/jekyll/_cci2/faq.md

 ## What is the difference between a usage queue and a run queue?

+A **usage queue** refers to
+time spent waiting for the capacity to run your build.
+Capacity is determined
+by the plan you choose
+when setting up a project on CircleCI.
+If you are consistently using all your capacity, you can reduce the size of a usage queue by changing your plan.

 A **run queue** refers to
 time spent waiting for CircleCI to run your build.